Characters of the Uncharted series: Rafe Adler

 Rafe Adler is the main antagonist in Uncharted 4: A Thief's End.
 He is voiced and motion-captured by Warren Kole.

-He is a wealthy businessman and treasure hunter as well as an old acquaintance of the Drake brothers, working with them by infiltrating a Panamanian prison to find clues regarding the whereabouts of legendary pirate Henry Avery's lost fortune.
-When Vargas, the corrupt prison warden, who was bribed into aiding the trio, demands a share of the treasure, Adler kills him and they attempt to escape the prison pursued by guards.
-Sam is apparently killed in the ensuing shootout and Nate after briefly working with Adler following the escape eventually loses interest in finding the treasure, forcing Adler to continue alone.
-Thirteen years later, Adler enlists the help of Nadine Ross and her private military company, Shoreline, to aid in finding the treasure.
-Adler also discovers that Sam survived and arranges for his release from prison to enlist his aid as well, but he defects and approaches a now retired Nathan, leaving an enraged Adler to search himself.
+Adler is a wealthy American businessman and treasure hunter as well as an old acquaintance of the Drake brothers, working with them by infiltrating a Panamanian prison to find clues regarding the whereabouts of legendary pirate Henry Avery's lost fortune.
+When Vargas, the corrupt prison warden who was bribed into aiding the trio, demands a share of the treasure, Adler kills him, and they attempt to escape the prison pursued by guards.
+Sam is apparently killed in the ensuing shootout and Nate, after briefly working with Adler following the escape, eventually loses interest in finding the treasure, forcing Adler to continue alone.

+Thirteen years later, Adler enlists the help of Nadine Ross and her private military company Shoreline to aid in finding the treasure.
+Adler also discovers that Sam survived and arranges for his release from prison to enlist his aid as well, but Sam defects and approaches a now retired Nathan, leaving an enraged Adler to search himself.
 He comes into contact with the protagonists at an auction in Italy, subtly warning Victor Sullivan to stay out of his way, though he fails to obtain the St. Dismas Cross when it is stolen by Sam and Nate.
-Adler, however, hacks into their phones and uses their GPS to track them to King's Bay, Madagascar where he again tries to force Nate to walk away in exchange for being spared to no avail.
-Later, on the island in which Libertalia is located, he reveals he had Sam released.
-After a brief scuffle, Adler forces Sam to lead him to the treasure, though he manages to escape.
-Adler and Ross eventually reach Avery's ship, though by now, Ross has lost patience with Adler, further exacerbated when he seemingly almost let her die during the scuffle with Sam, and demands that they leave with a portion of the loot, fearing that Avery's ship is rigged with traps.
+Adler, however, hacks into their phones and uses their GPS to track them to King's Bay, Madagascar, where he again tries to force Nate to walk away in exchange for being spared to no avail.
+Later, on the island where Libertalia is located, he reveals to Nate that he had Sam released two years ago.
+After a brief scuffle, Adler forces Sam to lead him to the treasure, though Sam manages to escape.
+Adler and Ross eventually reach Avery's ship, though Ross has lost patience with Adler, which is further exacerbated when he seemingly almost let her die during the scuffle with Sam, and demands that she and her men leave with a portion of the loot, fearing that Avery's ship is rigged with traps.
 Adler refuses and turns Ross's men against her to coerce her into helping him.
 Inside the ship, however, a trap is sprung and Adler confronts Nate and an injured Sam inside the brig.
-Ross, finally fed up betrays Adler and abandons him to die with Nate.
+Ross abandons Adler to die with Nate.
 In his rage, Adler grabs a sword and duels Nathan, and though he has the upper hand, Nathan unloads a net of heavy treasure onto Adler, crushing and killing him.